 The federally endangered fat pocketbook mussel is a relatively large species of freshwater mussel reaching approximately 5 inches in length and native to the Ohio River system and Mississippi River drainage.
 Fat pocketbook mussels typically inhabit sand and silt depositional areas of slow moving rivers.
-The largest population is currently found within the St. Francis River Basin in Arkansas, a tributary upstream of the project area.
+The largest population is currently found within the St. Francis River Basin in Arkansas, a tributary downstream of the project area.
 Low densities of fat pocketbook mussels may be found sporadically in the LMR typically within relatively stable secondary channels and side channels (USFWS 2012).
-The closest fat pocketbook mussel observed near the proposed project area was approximately 25 miles downstream near River Mile 609 AHP (W.T.
-Slack, USACE, pers. communication 2011).
+The closest fat pocketbook mussel observations near the proposed project area were dead shells in a secondary channel approximately 11 miles downstream (B. Posey, AGFC, pers. communication 2012).